 Eligibility/Application Deadlines: Students need to meet UNH study away eligibility requirements.
 Visit the study abroad section of the CIE website for details.
-Specific to UCU, it is required that eligibility is established by September 13th for fall semester or academic year and by February 14th for spring semester applicants.
+Specific to UCU, it is required that eligibility is established by September 13th for spring semester and by February 14th for fall semester or full academic year.
 Students should be in junior standing when participating on the exchange.
 Once eligibility has been established and students have been nominated by CIE for the exchange, students can apply on-line in the electronic Embark-system.
 Deadline for submitting the application for the spring semester is October 1 and March 15 for the fall semester.
 UCU will review applications on capabilities to study at UCU.
 Once students are accepted, they will be informed by the UCU admissions office.

 What next?
 Attend a Study Abroad Information Session.
 Applications are available from Catherine D’Auteuil, the Coordinator of Student Programs.